zachaller/argo-rollouts/regional-traffic-demo/README.md

 The demo simulates a scenario where you want to:

-1. Shift all traffic to `us-east-1` (away from `us-west-2`)
+1. Shift all traffic to `secondary` (away from `primary`)
 2. Deploy new code while traffic is routed away from the region being updated
-3. Gradually shift traffic back to `us-west-2` in increments:
+3. Gradually shift traffic back to `primary` in increments:
-   - 25% to us-west-2, pause 1 minute
+   - 25% to primary, pause 1 minute
-   - 75% to us-west-2, pause 1 minute
+   - 75% to primary, pause 1 minute
-   - 100% to us-west-2 (complete)
+   - 100% to primary (complete)

 This pattern is useful for:
 - **Blue/Green deployments across regions** - Update one region while traffic is served from another